deshanadesai/SnipLog/readme.md

 8. [] Snips should be like reddit posts, body opening only on click of button.
 9. [] Also should be editable on a click of single button, thats how it is a dump.
 10. [] Inheritance of the main layout to all other pages.
-## Special Mention:

-*On 4:24 PM, December 21, 2014* braveheart **Harsh Nisar** was able to set up the whole environment on Windows XP on a old desktop machine.
-He shall be forever remembered for his commitment towards his best friend.
-May such fate never befall anyone. *Touchwood*.